rhysd/tweet-app/README.md

 [Tweet app][repo] is a small desktop application for tweeting on [Twitter][twitter], but never shows a tweets timeline.
 It's built on [Twitter Lite][twitter-lite] and [Electron][electron].

-- Tweet form the same as mobile official client is available (accurate characters count, emoji picker, pictures/movies upload, poll, ...)
+- Tweet form is the same as mobile official client (accurate characters count, emoji picker, pictures/movies upload, poll, ...)
-- After posting a tweet, the input form is shown again immediately.
+- After posting a tweet, it goes back to the tweet form again.
 Timeline never shows up in this app
 - Replying to a previously posted tweet is supported
 - Multi-account support
 - Terminal is first class.
 A `tweet` command is provided to access to the app